 Research Economist and Research Assistant Professor

 Srikant Devaraj, PhD, is a research economist and research assistant professor in the Center for Business and Economic Research (CBER) at Ball State University.
-Devaraj earned a doctorate in economics from Indiana University, Indianapolis (IUPUI) in 2016 with fields in health economics, applied econometrics, and health informatics (minor).
-His research interests lie in the areas of public policy, economic growth, regional economics, and health/health services/behavioral outcomes.
+Devaraj earned a doctorate in economics from Indiana University, Indianapolis (IUPUI) in 2016 with fields in applied econometrics, health economics, and health informatics (minor).
+His research focuses on public policy, business and economics, regional economics, and health/health services/behavioral outcomes.
 Devaraj is also currently a co-chair for the Indiana State Epidemiological Outcomes Workgroup.

 In addition to his doctorate, Devaraj also holds master’s degrees in information and communication sciences and business administration from Ball State University.
 His bachelor’s degree is in mechanical engineering from the University of Madras (India).
 He is also a PMI-certified project management professional (PMP).
-Prior to joining the center, he was a graduate research assistant for the Center for Media Design at Ball State.
+Prior to joining Ball State CBER, he was a graduate research assistant for the Center for Media Design at Ball State.
 He also worked as a project engineer at VA Tech Wabag Ltd (India) for three years in the field of project management.